 Taking care of 2018 taxes early helps pave the way to start thinking about how you can optimize your situation for your 2019 taxes.
 Withholdings, retirement contributions, FSA accounts, and an accurate documentation system (even if just a shoebox or large envelope) are just some of the topics to think about.
 Make a plan now to do a midyear checkup.
 Then you and your Tax Pro will know even more about the impact these new tax laws are going to have and can help you adjust accordingly.

-It is your money, get it sooner keep more of it.
+It's your money; get it sooner and keep more of it.